-This incredibly worthwhile and sustainable organization caught the interest and fueled the passion of this nine-year-old American girl, and as of late March, Teagan Wigginton had already collected 23,000 shoes.
+This incredibly worthwhile and sustainable organization caught the interest and fueled the passion of this 9-year-old American girl, and as of late March, Teagan Wigginton had already collected 23,000 shoes.
 A staggering amount by any measure, but made even more incredible because Teagan is so young.
 Her impact is incredible.
-Not only will the lives of twenty-three thousand people be directly impacted because of this nine-year-old, but what effect does an initiative like this have on a young person and those around them?
-The ability to develop these essential skill sets — the planning, organization, commitment, dedication, collaboration and community-building, not to mention the emotional intelligence of raising your head and recognizing a hurting world around you – it’s absolutely invaluable.
+Not only will the lives of 23,000 people be directly impacted because of this 9-year-old, but what effect does an initiative like this have on a young person and those around them?
+The ability to develop these essential skill sets — the planning, organization, commitment, dedication, collaboration and community-building, not to mention the emotional intelligence of raising your head and recognizing a hurting world around you — is absolutely invaluable.

 Feature image courtesy of Scott Smithson